Mamaraisedaking/Amazing-weather-app/README.md

 ## Live Preview

-Here's a quick preview of our app in action!
+Here's a quick preview of our app in action!!
 ![Weather App Preview](public/web.gif)